 Full case includes Shepard's, Headnotes, Legal Analytics from Lex Machina, and more.

-UNITED STATES OF AMERICA v.
-MICHAEL DAVIS, JR., Defendant.
+UNITED STATES OF AMERICA, Plaintiff, v.
+ROBERT EDDIE DAVIS, Defendant.